 - Just mix it all together 🙂

 Cut bread up into cubes then toss with melted butter.
 Amounts depend on how much bread you have.
 Start with less and add more as needed, just make sure each piece has butter on it, you can't really have too much butter!
 Spread onto a parchment-paper lined cookie sheet and sprinkle with sea salt, and garlic powder too if desired.
 Bake at 350* until pieces are crunchy, but watch them and don't let them burn.
-Uusally you'll have to pull some out that are getting browned and crispy, and pop the rest back in to keep baking until they're all done.
+Uusally you'll have to pull some out that are getting brown and crispy, and pop the rest back in to keep baking until they're all done.
 Once cool you can store in the freezer in a baggie for several months.

 More homemade salad dressing recipes: